 When I was at school, certainly up to the age of 16, I didn’t do any, or certainly I didn’t do much, school work.
-Despite my parents’ and teachers’ pleas – desperate pleas – that I get down to work, despite not so much anger but upset on the part of my parents, I nonchalantly ignored everyone and carried on living in what was, I now realize, a sort of bubble.
+Despite my parents’ and teachers’ pleas – desperate pleas – that I get down to work, despite not so much anger but upset on the part of my parents, I nonchalantly ignored everyone and carried on living in what was, I now realise, a sort of bubble.
 I had no sense of urgency, no sense of how important it was that I work – no talks, no reprimands, no manifestation of frustration nor upset penetrated my conscience.
 I just didn’t care.

 I wasn’t spoilt but the symbols of comfort and privilege were all around me – not much exposure to the real world.
 Now, I must stress that my parents did a lot to make sure that my sister and I were not spoilt, we were constantly told the importance of hard work, we both had holiday jobs but I’m sure that what I saw around me blinded me to the reality of the outside world.
 My parents were obviously aware that there can be a downside/risk when materialistic comforts abound so they wanted me to go to Boarding School at the age of 13 but I wasn’t having any of it.
 I don’t think I deliberately failed my Common Entrance Exam in 1979, not consciously, but I probably did subconsciously.
 I did not work and I was ‘down’ for Oundle so I had to perform well in the exam.
-Of course, I failed and I ended up going to a private day school, Dame Allan’s, (I did go to Boarding School – Clifton College – in 1983) a good school, dad went there and he did well but it meant that I stayed living at home which was not an environment which was ever going to toughen me up.
+Of course, I failed and I ended up going to a private day school (I did go to Boarding School in 1983), a good school, dad went there and he did well, but it meant that I stayed living at home which was not an environment which was ever going to toughen me up.